PoisotLab/ms_svd_imputation/manuscript.md

 underestimate the importance of generalist viruses.
 For this reason, we are confident that the performance of the approach can further be improved by fine-tuning the initial value used for imputation.
-A promising avenue in this regard is to rely on Stock *et al.* (2017) work on linear filtering -- this provides a convenient way to assign weights to various aspects of network structure, and has been revealed to provide a good baseline estimate of how likely it is that a missing interaction actually exists.
+A promising avenue in this regard is to rely on @Stock2017LinFil work on linear filtering -- this provides a convenient way to assign weights to various aspects of network structure, and has been revealed to provide a good baseline estimate of how likely it is that a missing interaction actually exists.
 Combining an accurate model for the initial value with the SVD imputation is likely to generate predicted interactions that are strong candidates for empirical validation.

 # References